Global Aviation Regulators Meet To Consider Timetable For Boeing's 737 Max

 Elwell said the meeting today with his foreign counterparts will have a rigorous give and take as "we will be sharing with them the safety analysis that will form the basis for our return-to-service decision."
 But he denied there is any tension with other aviation authorities.

 "We have peace with other regulators; we're talking to them constantly," he said.
-"You want to make this, like we're at war with the other countries over this.
+"You want to make this like we're at war with the other countries over this.
 We're not."